 9. An energy specialist (see Definitions) must have performed calculations using approved software (see Definitions) and the building must have achieved an energy label according to the figure below in a combination of heating grade (colour) and energy grade (letter).
-This combination will give up to 3 credits
+This combination will give up to 3 credits.
+The achieved energy mark is used to award the number of credits as indicated in the table below.

 FutureBuilt definition of nZEB.
-This alternative will give 4 credits. (see Methodology)
+Obtained nZEB is used to allocate 4 credits. (see Methodology)

-Figure Ene 01-01 Credit acheivents for energy performance
+Figure Ene01-01 Credit acheivents for energy performance

-- 10. The assessment must include a thermographic survey of the building construction that confirms the following: - Insulation continuity is in accordance with construction drawings documented in NS-EN ISO 6946: 2007 Building components and elements - Heat resistance and heat transfer coefficient - Calculation methods - b.
+- 10. The assessment must include a thermographic survey of the building construction that confirms the following: - a.
+Insulation continuity is in accordance with construction drawings documented in NS-EN ISO 6946: 2007 Building components and elements Heat resistance and heat transfer coefficient Calculation methods - b.
 Unnecessary cold bridges have been avoided - c.
 There are no paths for air leakage through the structure (except through openings made intentionally)